makzu/lotcastingatemi/CONTRIBUTING.md

 ### How can I run it?

 You'll need postgres installed on your system, along with all the other dependencies for Rails development.
-You'll also need [Yarn](https://yarnpkg.com/en/), which is a new dependency for 5.1.
+Make sure you have Ruby 2.4.x installed.
+You'll also need [Yarn](https://yarnpkg.com/en/), which is a new dependency for Rails 5.1.

 Once you have the repo cloned, run `bin/setup` and it *might* get everything set up for you.
 Then run `bin/server` to launch both halves of the server.
 Your mileage may vary.